MathsionQY/MathsionQY.github.io/index.md

 ---

 ### 🔥 News
-- *2024.06*: &nbsp;🎉🎉 As the team leader, I led our team to win the second prize in the Northeast region of the 2024 University Computer Competition, Internet Technology Challenge.
+- *2024.06*: &nbsp;🎉🎉 As the team leader, I led our team to win the Second Prize in the Northeast region of the 2024 University Computer Competition, Internet Technology Challenge.

 ---